teamaccessonline/library/solutions/solution6/guide/guide.rst

 Kerberos SSO Object
 ^^^^^^^^^^^^^^^^^^^^^

-- The username Source field has been modified from the default to reference the sAMAccountName stored in session.logon.last.username
+- The Username Source field has been modified from the default to reference the sAMAccountName stored in session.logon.last.username
 - Kerberos Realm has been set to the Active Directory domain (realms should always be in uppercase)
 - The service account used for Kerberos Contrained Delegation (Service Account Names should be in SPN format)
 - SPN Pattern has been hardcoded to HTTP/kerb.acme.com (This is only necessary if the SPN doesn't match the FQDN typed in the web browser by the user)